 Mickey Leone – Director and Guitar Teacher - CHMA Director Mickey Leone has been working with children and music for over 3 decades.
 He founded and co- directed Soundstage School of Music for 9 years before moving on to CHMA.
 A professional musician since the age of 14 when he began playing drums in rock bands.
 Over the years he has studied guitar, piano, voice and fiddle with various private teachers.
 His musical influences run from blues to country to jazz standards to southern rock.
 A native of the area, Mickey first started teaching music privately in the mid 1980’s.
 In 1995 he founded The Chestnut Hill Guitar School where he taught hundreds of students over the years.
-In addition he has been a Montgomery County director of the Makin’ Music since 1998.
+In addition, he has been a Montgomery County director of Makin’ Music since 1998.
 Through this interactive parent-tot program Mickey meets with preschoolers and their caregivers in highly interactive weekly music classes.
 Mickey also holds a Master’s Degree from Chestnut Hill College in Counseling Psychology with special training in play and music therapy for children.
 He still operates a small private counseling practice specializing in couples, families and individuals.
 Mickey Leone personally chooses and supervises all teachers.